 In mathematics, the formulae called ‘Plateau’s Problem’ shows the existence of a minimal surface with a given boundary.
 Plateau is a collection of one-of-a-kind vases designed by Kim Colin and Sam Hecht and manufactured using a peculiar technique.
 The glass is blown into a rounded shape and immediately after a flat horizontal textured surface and an ‘L shape’ textured mould is pushed against the vase until a square corner is formed on one side of the vase.
 With this technique, the vase perfectly fits in unusual corners, producing rare equilibriums.

 Amber | D 210 x W 210 x H 230 mm

 Crystal | D 210 x W 210 x H 200 mm

 Smoky Grey | D 210 x W 210 x H 200 / 230 mm

 KIM COLIN & SAM HECHT

-Through the use of both a thoughtful consideration of form and a unique understanding of contemporary life, Kim Colin and Sam Hecht create beauty out of utility in the products, furniture and exhibitions they design.
-Hecht, from London, trained as an industrial designer, while Colin, from Los Angeles, as an architect; together they have helped their clients to produce items that display an understanding of both cultural relevance and spatial use.
-Their works are held in permanent collections including the Museum of Modern Art in New York; Centre Pompidou, Paris; and the Victoria and Albert Museum and the Design Museum, both in London.
+Using a thoughtful consideration of form and a unique understanding of contemporary life, Kim Colin and Sam Hecht create beauty out of utility in the products, furniture, and exhibitions they design.
+Together, Hecht, an industrial designer from London, and Colin, an architect from Los Angeles, have helped their clients produce items that display an understanding of both cultural relevance and spatial use.
+Their works are held in permanent collections, including the Museum of Modern Art in New York; Centre Pompidou, Paris; the Victoria and Albert Museum and the Design Museum, both in London.